robotscott94/babyflask/README.md

 # Wildlife Data Flask API

 Raw data is cleaned and structured with python and exported as four tables.
 These are used to create a basic Flask API that lets users access the jsonified data.
 This app is ised to power the front-end of a webpage that can be viewed [here](https://robotscott94.github.io/LMC-May-Wildlife-Rehab-Dashboard/).
 The repo for the front end can be found [here](https://github.com/robotscott94/LMC-May-Wildlife-Rehab-Dashboard).

+The [Railway](railway.app) app is used to host the api and make it accessible for other users.